silicon-pauli/silicon-pauli-playbook/plays/new/hypotheses-generation.md

 #Hypotheses Generation
-This play is adapted from the book „Lean UX“ by Jeff Gothelfand Josh Seiden, that contains a more detailed description.
+This play is adapted from the book „Lean UX“ by Jeff Gothelfand Josh Seiden (see references).

 ##Abstract
 Hypotheses generation (HG) provides the **What** in product iterations: what to **build** and what to **measure**.
 Plus: a release roadmap by defining all hypotheses that have to be tested.